Sheetaltkr/Movies-ETL/README.md

 ### Purpose

-- Help Britta generate clean data sets for Amazing Prime hackathon organized to predict future popular movies low budget movies for better profit.
+- Help Britta generate clean data sets for Amazing Prime hackathon organized to predict future popular movies low budget movies for better business profit.

 - To develop an automated pipeline that takes in raw data, performs the appropriate transformations, and loads the data into existing tables.